thernst-de/smarthome.plugin.autoblind/README.md

 value:(static value) | use the given static value eval:(function name) | execute the given function and use the result returned by the function as value item:(item id) | Use the current value of the given item as value

+####Using a delta to prevent small changes####
+It is possible to define a minimum delta for changes.
+If the difference between the current value of an item and the new value is less than the configured delta, no change will be made.
+This can be done with attribute `mindelta_(action name)` in the object item

+###Running a function###
+A function to run van be defined as attribute in the state item named `run_(actionname)`.
+This is similar to execute a function to get the value for an item, but it does not need an item and just ignores any return value of the function.

+    run_(action name) = eval:(function)

 ###Predefined action functions###
 The AutoBlind plugin provides a set of predefined functions that can easily be used for actions.
 These functions are contained in a class which is instanciated just before executing an action if required.
 The following functions can be used: